Illustrations by Christian Northeast

-AFAR chooses a destination at random—by literally spinning a globe—and sends Sloane Crosley on a spontaneous journey to Ecuador.
+AFAR chose a destination at random—by literally spinning a globe—and sent Sloane Crosley on a spontaneous journey to Ecuador.

 Here, in no particular order, is a list of things Ecuadorans are not afraid of: blood, gold, fruit, primary colors, and heights.
 It’s all so dizzying.
 Or maybe that’s simply the altitude sickness that comes with being nearly 10,000 feet above sea level in Ecuador’s capital, Quito.
 It can make one a bit light-headed.

 After landing in Quito, I drop off my things at Café Cultura, in the center of town.
 It’s less a café than an old mansion refurbished as a boutique hotel.
 I am escorted to my room, which is accessed from the garden.
 The lodgings are bare-bones, with the bed taking up the majority of the space, but I have one of the largest bathrooms I’ve ever seen in my life.
 No TV, heating, carpet, or closet.
 But a giant claw-foot tub surrounded by enough candles for midnight Mass?
 So far, Quito seems to have its priorities straight.